Manjapai: Critical reception

-Baradwaj Rangan wrote, "We’ve heard of movies that push the audience’s buttons.
-Manjapai grabs a live wire and gooses the audience’s behind — so desperate is it to evoke a reaction that it even has a little girl munching on rat poison".
+Baradwaj Rangan from The Hindu wrote, "We've heard of movies that push the audience's buttons.
+Manjapai grabs a live wire and gooses the audience's behind — so desperate is it to evoke a reaction that it even has a little girl munching on rat poison".
 The Times of India gave 3 stars out of 5 and wrote, "Manja Pai is a good film with a solid message but if you aren't in the mood for gyan, then this movie might not be to your liking".
-Sify.com wrote, "Simplistic and sincere, Manja Pai has an old-fashioned plot and characters.
-It's got its heart in the right place, but sometimes that's not enough entertainment for today’s audience".
-Rediff gave it 2 stars out of 5 and wrote, "Manjapai, with its cliched plot, has absolutely nothing new to offer", calling it "a very predictable and overemotional tale".
+Sify wrote, "Simplistic and sincere, Manja Pai has an old-fashioned plot and characters.
+It's got its heart in the right place, but sometimes that's not enough entertainment for today's audience".
+Rediff.com gave it 2 stars out of 5 and wrote, "Manjapai, with its cliched plot, has absolutely nothing new to offer", calling it "a very predictable and overemotional tale".

 Deccan Chronicle gave the film 2.5 stars out of 5 and wrote, "The movie is watchable for its clean content and sincere effort by debutant director Raghavan".
 Behindwoods gave the film 2.25 stars out of 5 saying "Manja Pai is a crude term that refers to rural migrants arriving to take on the big city.
 While there was an opportunity for director N. Raghavan to present them as is, focusing on their ability to adapt, the director resorts to stereotypes instead, not just with these sons of the soil, but also with city dwellers.
-This may evoke sympathy but its certainly far from a confidence building measure for other ‘old school’ migrants".
+This may evoke sympathy but its certainly far from a confidence building measure for other 'old school' migrants".
 Indiaglitz.com gave it a score of 2.25 out of 5 and wrote, "Manjapai is definitely not on the lines of the previous films of the prestigious Thirrupathi Brothers banner.
 But it will not disappoint you if you go to the movie halls expecting some unadulterated entertainment filled with humor and sentiment".

-Remakes

-Dasari Narayana Rao bought the Telugu remake rights of the film, he himself directed and acted in the main character of grandfather with Vishnu Manchu playing his grandson.
-The remake titled Errabus was released to negative reviews and became an average grosser.
-Raghavan will direct the Kannada remake titled Mr. Mommaga starring Ravi and Oviya, with Rangayana Raghu playing the grandpa's character.